Trust Me, I Can Convince You: The Contextualized Argument Appraisal Framework: Conclusion

 \section{Conclusion}

-In this paper, we introduce the Contextualized Argument Appraisal Framework (\caaf), an approach to explain how arguments are cognitively appraised.
-In a synchronized process, individuals also develop an emotion and a perceive a particular convincingness.
-The analysis of the resulting corpus \contarga, the data resulting from a role-playing annotation study based on \caaf, shows that appraisals are appropriate for explaining argument convincingness.
-We release the data, enabling research on arguments with focus on contextual (sender, receiver, argument) properties.
+In this paper, we introduce the Contextualized Argument Appraisal Framework (\caaf).
+It is a novel approach to explain how arguments are cognitively appraised.
+In a synchronized process, individuals develop an emotion and perceive a particular convincingness after argument exposure.
+The analysis of the resulting corpus \contarga, the data resulting from a role-playing annotation study based on \caaf, shows that appraisals are appropriate for explaining the relationship between emotions and convincingness.
+Furthermore, our results validate the framework's contextual approach: while the arguments themselves generally exert the strongest influence on emotional responses, emotion-specific patterns emerge regarding the relative contributions of sender, argument, and receiver factors.
+We release the data, enabling research on arguments with focus on such contextual properties.

 Our work demonstrates that affective responses are not merely superficial reactions but are integrally tied to how arguments are processed.
 Future work shall study \caaf from a computational perspective.
 We hypothesize that the integration of appraisal and categorical emotion variables improves the performance of automatic convincingness estimates and make the decision process transparent.
 Further, models that automatically assess the subjective appraisal and emotion are valuable in itself for corpus and argumentation studies.